trafo2/t2_captcha/README.md

 t2_captcha is an extension for the TYPO3 CMS to provide view helpers and validators for supporting reCAPTCHA and hCAPTCHA in Extbase forms.

 ## Features
-* ViewHelpers for reCAPTCHAv2 checkbox and button (invisibile)
+* ViewHelpers for reCAPTCHA checkbox and button (invisible v2 and v3)
 * ViewHelpers for hCAPTCHA checkbox and button (invisible)
 * Validator for reCAPTCHA
 * Validator for hCAPTCHA